bHartiii/Keep-Notes/README.md

 - **Serializers** : Serializer storing and retrieving the data in JSON as the response we want from our API is in JSON.
                 It allows complex data and model instances to be converted to native Python datatypes that can then be easily rendered into JSON, XML or other content types.

-- Create serializers.py file inside the app and create following serializer for every view in the views.py:
-    1. RegisterSerializer
-    2. EmailVerificationSerializer
-    3. LoginSerilaizer
-    4. ResetPasswordSerializer
-    5. NewPasswordSerializer
-    6. UserProfilrSerializer

-- Create class that extends the serializer.
+- To creaet serializer create a class that extends the serializers class of restframework.
 - Every serializer contains meta class inside model is set and fields of models are also given.
 - To perform validations on request data there is a validate().
 It performs validations and raises exception if any occurs.
 - Tells the fields to be used by the serializer.
 If we want to include all the fields of the model then we can simply use.